-In this hands-on session we will scratch the surface of using NSURLSession, the native iOS modern API for networking, and its usability to fetch some data from a public API printing the results to the XCode console.
+In this hands-on NSURLSession tutorial, the native iOS modern API for networking, we will see how we can use it to fetch some data from a public API printing the results to the XCode console.

 The project itself is a simple exercise, in which I need to fetch some data from Cocoapods metrics API.
 The API provides metrics regarding the usage of libraries available through Cocoa Framework, which allows us to take a broader picture of the library's usage.
 If you’re interested to see the complete code, you can clone it here and take a closer look.